seniorquico/redux-observable-569/README.md

 https://github.com/redux-observable/redux-observable/issues/569

-The examples are copied from the (Troubleshooting guide)[https://redux-observable.js.org/docs/Troubleshooting.html].
+The examples are copied from the [Troubleshooting guide](https://redux-observable.js.org/docs/Troubleshooting.html).

 I tested using: